 Bonuses and Limitations:

-Ultra-vision is Form Function, and only to improve her low-light vision (and adaptation) over the average.
+Ultra-vision is Form Function, but only improves her low-light vision (and adaptation) over the average.

 Familiarity (Fashion and beauty, High society, Swimming/diving), Expertise (Cats lore), Headquarters (Expansive), Luck.